Chicago groups sue to bar federal agents from protest duties

 Federal authorities have disputed those allegations.

-Barr and acting Homeland Security Secretary Chad Wolf on Wednesday also sought to separate the mission in Portland — to protect federal property — from the goal of helping stop violent crime in Chicago and Albuquerque.
+Barr and acting Homeland Security Secretary Chad Wolf on Wednesday also sought to separate the mission in Portland — to protect federal property — from the goal of helping stop violent crime.
+Barr said the additional agents will focus on “classic crime fighting,” expanding an existing operation that sent federal agents to Kansas City, Missouri, after a 4-year-old boy’s shooting death.

-Trump and Barr spoke only of those two cities during the announcement, but the White House said in a later press release that the program would be expanded in coming weeks into Cleveland, Detroit and Milwaukee.
+Trump and Barr spoke only of plans in Chicago and Albuquerque during the announcement, but the White House said in a later press release that the program would be expanded in coming weeks into Cleveland, Detroit and Milwaukee.

+Officials in those cities said they oppose any plan that could bring the chaotic scenes from Portland to their own streets.
+Democratic leaders remain skeptical of the Trump administration’s motivation and uncertain about the agents’ responsibilities.

+Wisconsin Democratic Gov. Tony Evers sent Trump a letter Wednesday saying he was “deeply disturbed” to hear about federal agents possibly being deployed to Milwaukee through a television interview with Trump Chief of Staff Mark Meadows rather than direct communication with his office.

+“I don’t know exactly what happened in Portland,” DeWine said.
+“The idea of people coming in, and there was not the consent of people locally, that would be a problem in Ohio.
+But I don’t think that’s going to happen.
+We have no indication that’s going to happen.”

-Chicago activists said in the lawsuit that the government’s reassurances mean little.
-The suit referenced Trump’s comments Wednesday blaming a push to “defund, dismantle and dissolve” police departments for violent crime along with the president’s past support for federal agents’ presence in Portland.
+The Chicago activists’ suit said the Trump administration’s public statements about the agents’ duties mean little compared to the president’s repeated criticism of demonstrators in U.S. cities following the death of George Floyd and unwavering support for federal agents’ presence in Portland.

 “Neither the President, Defendant Barr, nor Defendant Wolf gave any assurance that the ‘hundreds’ of federal agents flooding Chicago would leave protestors alone,” the activists’ lawsuit said.
-“At no time did they acknowledge that the federal government had overstepped in Portland.
-At no time did they agree that the federal law enforcement activities currently taking place in Portland would be limited to Portland.”

-Messages left Thursday for representatives of the Department of Justice and the Department of Homeland Security were not immediately returned.
+Messages left Thursday for representatives of the Department of Justice and the Department of Homeland Security seeking comment on the lawsuit were not immediately returned.

+Associated Press writers Todd Richmond in Madison, Wis., Andrew Welsh-Huggins in Columbus, Ohio and Ed White in Detroit contributed to this report.